vault27/Foundation/paloalto.md

     - Different Endpoints have different gateway IPs, for example half of endpoints have FW1 floating IP as gateway, over half have FW2 floating IP as gateway
     - Each firewall in the HA pair creates a virtual MAC address for each of its interfaces that has a floating IP address or ARP Load-Sharing IP address
     - After the failed firewall recovers, by default the floating IP address and virtual MAC address move back to firewall with the Device ID [0 or 1] to which the floating IP address is bound
-    - When a new active firewall takes over, it sends gratuitous ARPs from each of its connected interfaces to inform the connected Layer 2 switches of the new location of the virtual MAC address.
+    - When a new active firewall takes over, it sends gratuitous ARPs from each of its connected interfaces to inform the connected Layer 2 switches of the new location of the virtual MAC address
 - **Floating IP Address Bound to Active-Primary Firewall**
     -
 - **ARP Load-Sharing**